Unpacking (video game): Reception

 Unpacking received "generally favorable" reviews, according to review aggregator Metacritic.
 The game received positive reviews from Rock Paper Shotgun, GameSpot, Eurogamer, Nintendo Life, IGN, Kotaku, and TouchArcade.
 It sold over 100,000 copies across all platforms in its first ten days.
 GamesRadar+ praised it for its innovative narrative, and it was awarded a Can I Play That? award for its accessibility.
-The game was nominated for Game of the Year at the Gayming Awards 2022 and won Best LGBTQ Indie Game and Authentic Representation.
-Unpacking also won 2 IGDA Global Industry Game Awards in 2022.
-One for 2D Animation and another for 2D Environment Art.
+Unpacking also won 2 IGDA Global Industry Game Awards in 2022, one for 2D Animation and another for 2D Environment Art.